 Reading that Praful Patel, Indian Minister for Civil Aviation, is visiting Manmohan Singh with a range of ideas that could turnaround India’s state airline, I am reminded of my few unique experiences on Air India which, no matter what Mr Patel proposes, will undoubtedly remain etched in my memory.

-Having experienced great luxury travel with the likes of Jet and Virgin, especially of the sumptuous Virgin lounge in Heathrow, it remains a constant surprise that Air India’s lounge is just so, so shabby.
+Having experienced excellent luxury travel with the likes of Jet and Virgin, especially of the sumptuous Virgin lounge in Heathrow which made me feel like I was on a jet about which you can click to read more, it remains a constant surprise that Air India’s lounge is just so, so shabby.
 To the point that the furniture has ciggy holes in it and everything looks greasy – including the samosas!
 Let’s not even mention the unbearable stained carpets, the over-weight and heavy handed flight attendants, or the sub-standard on-flight entertainment.

 I agree with Praful Patel on the count that the issues with Air India are deeply systemic and go to the core.
 If they can’t get customer service right, then why expect a higher demand on their flights?